MPC-Berkeley/vive_ros2/README.md

 ## Getting Started
 ### Running the Python Server
-The best way to get started is to install conda and run `conda create -f env.yaml` which will create a conda environment with the correct python version and libraries.
+The best way to get started is to install conda and run `conda env create -f env.yaml` which will create a conda environment with the correct python version and libraries.
 You can then activate the environment with `conda activate pythonvr`.
 Start the server by running `vive_tracker_server.py` in the `vive_server` folder.
 Make sure to have `SteamVR` installed and running with the headset plugged in.